brilliantlabsAR/docs/frame/building-apps-lua.md

 Lua is a tiny and extensible scripting language that's designed to be power efficient and quick to learn.
 Frame features a complete Lua virtual machine based on the latest public release of Lua.
 Dedicated hardware APIs allow direct access to all of Frame's peripherals at a high level so that developers can start building apps quickly and easily.

 {: .note }
-Note that the Lua virtual machine on the Frame has a very minimal standard library, so some guides on the internet about Lua may contain code that won't work on Frame.
-It's best to think of Lua on Frame as a language syntax, not as a standard library.
+Note that the Lua virtual machine on the Frame has a subset of the standard library, so some guides on the internet about Lua may contain code that won't work on Frame without modification.
+Specifically, Lua's standard `io` and `os` libraries are not present on Frame.

 There's no special cables or setup needed.
 Lua on Frame is accessed solely over Bluetooth, such that any user created host app can easily execute scripts by simply pushing Lua strings to the device.
 To learn more how the underlying Bluetooth communication with Frame works, check out the [Talking to the Frame over Bluetooth](/frame/building-apps-bluetooth-specs) page.